karen-sy/HashCode2014Sol.jl/docs/src/home.md

 A `random_walk` solution, in the starter code, randomly, for each car, chooses a viable street to travel across.
 Our task for the challenge is to reduce computation time, and increase total distance traveled across the city.

-See the [Quickstart](https://karen-sy.github.io/HashCode2014Sol.jl/dev/tutorial/) page for instructions on running the code.
+See the [Quickstart](https://karen-sy.github.io/HashCode2014Sol.jl/dev/tutorial/) page for instructions on running the code, and for notes on our implementation using custom Julia types.

 ## Quickstart
 ```@contents